kravvat/kravvat/README.md

 # 👋 Hi, I'm Kacper Stec

-🔍 Manual QA Tester | Aspiring QA Automation Engineer | Cybersecurity Enthusiast
+🔍 QA Engineer | ISTQB CTFL | Python Automation in Progress

-🎓 MTA-certified with hands-on experience in testing, SQL, and backend fundamentals.
+🎓 ISTQB-certified QA Engineer with 2+ years of hands-on experience in manual testing and SQL databases in Agile/Scrum environments.

 💡 Passionate about code that works, tests that catch, and data that makes sense.